Breast Cancer DIY

 Topics can range from: Who gets cancer?
 What are the myths of breast cancer?
 Is my family history important?
 Is my age important?
 Do my eating habits make me at risk for breast cancer?
 Does taking birth control have any effect?
 Is a breast cancer diagnosis a death sentence?
 If breast cancer doesn't run in my family, then can I still get it?
 I have diabetes and breast cancer, what now?
 And the questions are too numerous to post here, but you get the idea.

-You will find these topics, with links, in the Resources and Links page:
+You will find these topics with links: Resources and Links

 Breast Anatomy